wy4tt/CARDio/README.md

 # CARDio
-This program can be run on an ESP32 connected to an SD card to test its read/write speeds
+So you've got an ESP32 hooked up to an SD card and are wondering how fast you can read and write to it realistically.

+Load this code up to find out!